 Before starting this how-to, make sure you have completed the following prerequisites:

 - Have Mendix Studio Pro installed (download here)

 3 Sign Up for the TimeSeries Connector

 Follow these steps to get access to the TimeSeries connector and receive an API key:

 - Sign up for the connector by going to the TimeSeries Connector website and registering for free.
 You will receive your API key in an email after registering.

 It can take up to a few hours to generate the key and send it to you.
 This key is used to activate and access your TimeSeries Analytics instance.

-- After you receive the key, import the TimeSeries Connector module from the Mendix App Store into your project.
+- After you receive the key, import the TimeSeries connector into your app project from the Mendix Marketplace.

 4 Configure the Module Settings